coryodaniel/talks/beam-n-k8s/slides/presentation.md

 # Pod Resources & QoS: Guaranteed

-^ `Guaranteed` QoS is only achieved by each container having resource limits and either no requests set or, by setting requests to the same value.
-If not present, k8s will set requests = limits.
+^ `Guaranteed` QoS is only achieved when all containers have resource limits set,

 ^ If the cluster is configured with a static CPU management policy, containers can be granted exclusive rights to a CPU (cpu affinity).
 In this case, requests must be set as well, and cannot be fractional